eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Vehicle App Runtime/run_runtime_services_kubernetes.md

 **Logging:** Running tasks appear in the Terminals View of Visual Studio Code.
 From there, you can see the logs of each running task.

 ## Uploading files to persistentVolume

-Some applications (e.g. FeederCAN) might require to load custom files from mounted volume.
-For that reason persistentVolume is created in k3d cluster.
+Some applications (e.g. FeederCAN) might make it necessary to load custom files from mounted volume.
+For that reason, persistentVolume is created in k3d cluster.
-All files that are located in ```deploy/runtime/k3d/volume``` will be uploaded to the k3d cluster dynamically.
-In order to mount files to the directory which is accessible by application, please refer to the deployment configuration file: [```deploy/runtime/k3d/helm/templates/bash.yaml```](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/scripts/k3d/helm/templates/persistentVolume.yaml).
+All the files that are located in ```deploy/runtime/k3d/volume``` will be uploaded to the k3d cluster dynamically.
+In order to mount files to the directory that is accessible by the application, please refer to the deployment configuration file: [```deploy/runtime/k3d/helm/templates/bash.yaml```](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/scripts/k3d/helm/templates/persistentVolume.yaml).

 Changes in ```deploy/runtime/k3d/volume``` are automatically reflected in PersistentVolume.

 ### Uploading custom candump file to FeederCAN

 FeederCAN requires candump file.
-Pre-defined candump file is part of docker container release, however if necessary there is an option to upload custom file by:
+Pre-defined candump file is part of docker container release, however, if necessary, there is an option to upload the custom file by:

-1. Create/Update candump file with with name ```candump``` in ```deploy/runtime/k3d/volume```
+1. Creating/updating candump file with with name ```candump``` in ```deploy/runtime/k3d/volume```
-1. Recreate feedercan pod: ```kubectl delete pods -l app=feedercan```
+1. Recreating the feedercan pod: ```kubectl delete pods -l app=feedercan```

 More information about FeederCan can be found [here](https://github.com/eclipse/kuksa.val/tree/master/kuksa_feeders)